 The WP29 refers to some data protection impact assessment methodologies that have already been developed, but also outlines that the GDPR is quite flexible on it.
 For this purpose, it provided a checklist of minimum contents of the PIA to assess whether the adopted methodology meets the criteria of the GDPR.

 Does it need to be published?

-According to the WP29, there is no obligation to publish the data protection impact assessment, but this might be a best practice to demonstrate accountability and transparency.
-In such case, it is possible to publish just a summary of the PIA, also in order to avoid the disclosure of confidential information and trade secrets.
+According to the WP29, there is no obligation to publish the data protection impact assessment, but this might be the best practice to demonstrate accountability and transparency.
+In such a case, it is possible to publish just a summary of the PIA, also in order to avoid the disclosure of confidential information and trade secrets.

 When is a consultation with the data protection authority required?

 The WP29 adopted a quite straight forward approach on the matter, limiting the need to perform a consultation with the competent privacy authority only to cases when the PIA “reveals high residual risks”.

 Based on my experience, such a scenario might occur when the implementation of the changes identified as part of the PIA cannot be performed since, for instance, they might either be excessively costly or require a long time of implementation.
 In this case, I can envisage the need to identify different routes to minimize potential risks.
 However, it will ultimately be a responsibility of the data controller to ultimately prove whether such measures adequately limited the potential risks, and therefore a consultation can be avoided.